 Veronica is a researcher and intelligence analyst from Argentina.
 Her research strongly focuses on helping people.
 She specializes in malware network traffic analysis, threat intelligence, and profiling of attackers.
 She is currently the director of the Civilsphere project at the Czech Technical University, dedicated to protecting civil organizations and individuals from targeted attacks.
 She's also the project leader at the Stratosphere Laboratory, a research group at the Czech Technical University dedicated to studying and researching at the intersection of cybersecurity, machine learning, and helping others.
 She co-founded the MatesLab hackerspace and the Independent Fund for Women in Tech.
 She has presented her research at international conferences such as BlackHat, EkoParty, Botconf, Virus Bulletin, Deepsec, and others.

 Neil R. Wyler (a.k.a.
 Grifter)

 Neil R. Wyler (a.k.a.
 Grifter) is an Information Security Engineer and Researcher located in Salt Lake City, Utah.
-Neil is currently with RSA Security as an Advanced Security Operations Specialist.
+Neil is currently with IBM-X Force as Global Lead of Active Threat Assessments.
 He has spent over 15 years as a security professional, focusing on vulnerability assessment, penetration testing, physical security, and incident response.
-He has been a staff member of the Black Hat Security Briefings for over 13 years and is a member of the Senior Staff at DEF CON.
+He has been a staff member of the Black Hat Security Briefings for over 15 years and is a member of the Senior Staff at DEF CON.
 Neil has spoken at numerous security conferences worldwide, including Black Hat, DEF CON, and the RSA Conference.
 He has been the subject of various online, print, film, and television interviews, and has authored several books on information security.
 Neil is a member of the DEF CON CFP Review Board and Black Hat Training Review Board.